 You’ll then pick an age range, gender and geographic location.
 This should be information you can pull from your Customer Profile.
 Need help creating a Customer Profile?
 The Power of Buyer Personas has everything you need to know.

 Your Buyer Persona will also be used in the next section.
-This is “Detailed Targeting.”
+This “Detailed Targeting.”
 Try to pick a small to a medium-sized group of interests.
 If you pick a lot of interests, your ads will target too large of a group to be effective.
 You want to focus your ads on your most likely buyers.

 There’s a big advantage to finely targeted ads.
 A lot of variables are eliminated.
 If your ads are targeted to your potential customers, but your ad campaign is failing to connect, you know there’s a problem with your message.
 This makes correcting a potentially bad marketing strategy relatively quick and easy.